Skip to main content

 Backsplash Styles

-The most popular backsplash choice for good reason.
-Clean lines, timeless style, and available in classic white, matte, glossy, and textured finishes.
+The most popular backsplash format for good reason.
+Rectangular tiles in every finish (glossy, matte, hand-made look, textured) and every colour, laid in modern vertical stacks, fluted profiles, or classic brick offsets.
 Works in every kitchen from farmhouse to modern.

 Mosaic & Accent Tile